 Q. Does it require a lot of training to be an Election Inspector?

 They are required to be trained and tested every year.
-A flexible training schedule is being held in September.
 (See Class times above.)
-Classes last about 3 hours long.
+Classes last about 2 hours long.

 Q. What Days and Hours do Election Inspectors work?

 Election Inspectors will be assigned to work on General Election Day in November from 5:00 a.m. until 10:00 p.m.

 Q. Election Day is a long day, what if I can't work the whole day?